davidcooper7/RepairProtein/README.md

 ### USAGE:
 ```
 >>>python RUN_RepairProtein.py {OPTIONS}

+Required Arguments:
     -i --input_dir: directory where .pdb files of target proteins are found
     -o --output_dir: directory where repaired .pdb files will be added
     -f --fasta: path to .fasta file, which will serve as the template sequence to repair the target proteins

+Optional Arguments:
+    --tails: if called, will add tail residues to N and C termini.
 ```